 2. Mole Powder

-Having once made the dish at home, I know first-hand how laborious it is to prepare — the whole endeavor took me three days — so when I'm in Mexico, I always make sure to pick up a bag of ready-to-make mole powder.
-The prepared powder costs just a few bucks and drastically cuts down on mole prep time.
-All you need to do is sauté it in some oil, add water to make an unctuous paste, and then simmer your meat of choice into a luscious stew.
+Having once made the dish at home, I know firsthand how laborious it is to prepare — the whole endeavor took me three days — so when I'm in Mexico I always make sure to pick up a bag of ready-made mole powder.
+Available in any of the city's "Mi Mercados," the prepared powder costs just a few bucks and drastically cuts down on mole prep time.
+All you need to do is sauté it in some oil, add water to make an unctuous paste, then simmer your meat of choice into a luscious stew.

 If mole poblano's not your thing, look for other popular variations such as negro, rojo, verde, and pipián.